 Total phosphorus measures the total amount of phosphorus in the water.
 Phosphorus is an important plant nutrient (i.e., fertilizer) and the nutrient most likely to limit algal growth.
 Phosphorus levels are not only related to internal loading of nutrients but also from external sources.
 Elevated phosphorus inputs to lakes caused by human activities are a major cause of cultural eutrophication.
-Total phosphorus concentrations in June in Basin 1 were 8 $\mu$ g/L at the lake surface, and 8 $\mu$ g/L at thermocline depth and 8 $\mu$ g/L in the bottom water.
-In Basin 2, 7 $\mu$ g/L at the lake surface, and 8 $\mu$ g/L at thermocline depth and 7 $\mu$ g/L in the bottom water.
-The June shoreline readings from sites 3A, 3B and 3D ranged from 7-8 $\mu$ g/L. The tributary TP readings in May ranged from 7-9 $\mu$ g/L. Storm Drain TP May readings over 30 $\mu$ g/L are considered enriched.
+Total phosphorus concentrations in June in Basin 1 were 8 μg/L at the lake surface, and 6 μg/L at thermocline depth and 7 μg/L in the bottom water.
+In Basin 2, 7 μg/L at the lake surface, and 7 μg/L at thermocline depth and 8 μg/L in the bottom water.
+The June shoreline readings from sites 3A was 7 μg/L, 3B was 21 μg/L and 3D 8 μg/L. The tributary TP readings in May ranged from 7-15 μg/L. Storm Drain TP May readings were from 12-33 μg/L. Readings above 10μg/L are considered slightly enriched while readings over 30 μg/L are considered enriched.
 In the past, higher TP readings have been found coming from the tributaries and storm drains.
-Overall, the spring samplings on the lake have stayed similar to 2015 readings, which had decreased slightly from previous years.
+Overall, the spring samplings on the lake have stayed similar to 2016 and 2015 reading, showing a slight trend down.
+The tributaries and storm drains had slight increases at some locations, but no values of a large concern.

-August Total Phosphorus concentrations were: Basin 1: 7 $\mu$ g/L at the surface, 8 $\mu$ g/L in the thermocline and 8 $\mu$ g/L at bottom while Basin2: 7 $\mu$ g/L at the surface, 7 $\mu$ g/L in the thermocline and 7 $\mu$ g/L at bottom.
-Surprisingly, no increase in these sampling results from June testing and these are similar readings to that of 2015, which are slightly lower than historical averages.
+August Total Phosphorus concentrations were: Basin 1: 11 μg/L at the surface, 8 μg/L in the thermocline and 14 μg/L at bottom while Basin 2: 11 μg/L at the surface, 7 μg/L in the thermocline and 13 μg/L at bottom.
+Slight increases from the June testing but all readings still well below levels of concern.

-September Total Phosphorus concentrations were: Basin 1 8 $\mu$ g/L at the surface, 7 $\mu$ g/L in the thermocline and 7 $\mu$ g/L at bottom while Basin 2 8 $\mu$ g/L at the surface, 7 $\mu$ g/L in the thermocline and 8 $\mu$ g/L at bottom.
-All of these results are LOWER than in 2014 and similar to 2015.
-In September 2014, the reading of 61 $\mu$ g/L which was a significant change from 2013 and considered highly enriched, appears to be an outlier based on 2015 and 2016 results and is not showing an increasing trend.
-The shoreline readings from sites 3A(10 $\mu$ g/L), 3B(8 $\mu$ g/L) and 3D(7 $\mu$ g/L) while the tributaries overall ranged from 7 $\mu$ g/L to 18 $\mu$ g/L. In years past, Stream #9 was the highest of the readings, but in 2016 McCormick showed the higher reading at 18 $\mu$ g/L, which is still lower than the normal highly elevated readings found at Stream #9.
-Additional tributary testing done in October did find elevated phosphorus levels.
-The

-September readings show that overall, slightly higher phosphorus concentrations are found in the tributaries and that internal loading was not a contributing factor to TP in 2016 or 2015.
-The 2016 data shows the TP has decreased in both Basins, which was also found in 2015, after a slight increase in 2014 and after a drop in the 2013 data.
-Past data has shown that Basin 2 is routinely higher in concentrations than Basin 1, which is expected due to the fetch and potential lack of oxygen of Portage Lake; however, is currently showing similar concentrations to Basin 1.
+September Total Phosphorus concentrations were: Basin 1 11 μg/L at the surface, 10 μg/L in the thermocline and 16 μg/L at bottom while Basin 2 18 μg/L at the surface, 16 μg/L in the thermocline and 28 μg/L at bottom.
+All of these results are slightly higher than 2016.
+2015 and 2014 data showed lower TP results with a slight increase in 2017, even though more oxygen was present during much of the sampling periods.
+Note: The levels are still under the 30 μg/L level, which we hope to avoid.
+The shoreline readings from sites 3A (13 $\mu$ g/L), 3B (11 $\mu$ g/L) and 3D (11 $\mu$ g/L) while the tributaries overall ranged from 13 μg/L to 35 μg/L. In years past, Stream #9 was the highest of the readings, in 2016 McCormick showed the higher reading, and in 2017, Glenn Creek had the highest reading at 35 μg/L. The shoreline and tributary September samplings showed higher levels of TP, with numerous results considered slightly elevated-to-elevated.
+Additional tributary upstream testing done in September did find slightly elevated phosphorus levels in Stream 9 (22 μg/L -34 μg/L).
+Stream #9 was the only location sampled based on high results found in 2016.
+The September readings show that overall, slightly higher phosphorus concentrations are found in the tributaries and that internal loading was not a large contributing factor to TP in 2017 (or in 2016).
+The 2017 data shows the TP has increased slightly in both Basins, but still well below historical data that has been elevated.
+Past data has shown that Basin 2 is routinely higher in concentrations than Basin 1, which is expected due to the fetch and potential lack of oxygen of Portage Lake.